monicaklopp/monicaklopp.github.io/_posts/2020-11-13-Pt-Whitney-Tank-Build-1.md

 3. high temp exposure lasting for 1w if possible
 4. rapid ramp up to temp (little/no acclimation)
 5. full access to food (no energetic limitation)
-6. no ocean acidiciation or hypoxia exposure
+6. no ocean acidification or hypoxia exposure

 The goal of the experiment is to identify which biological pathways in triploid and diploid oysters respond differently under <severe> temperature stress.
-The matched genetic background of the triploid and diploid oysters and within family replication will aid in the discovery of genetic variability that imparts performance benefits in the face of climate change and could be the basis for broodstock selection by commercial aquaculture opperations in the future.
+The matched genetic background of the triploid and diploid oysters and within family replication will aid in the discovery of genetic variability that imparts performance benefits in the face of climate change and could be the basis for broodstock selection by commercial aquaculture operations in the future.

-At the end of the experiemnt, tissue from animals will be removed and frozen at -80 C for subsequent sequencing and analysis.
+At the end of the experiment, tissue from animals will be removed and frozen at -80 C for subsequent sequencing and analysis.

 ## Current Progress